dnwiebe/Simulino/README.md

 Simulino a web service, with clients in many languages.
 But that's in the future.

 ### In Progress
-Updated 7/7/2015
+Updated 9/22/2015

-* Executing an `Instruction` produces an `IncrementIp` event, but `Instruction`s also carry a `.length` field.
-This is duplication of effort.
-I don't want to get rid of `.length`, because executing branching instructions doesn't produce an `IncrementIp` with the instruction length in it; so probably we ought to have `IncrementIp` implied for all instructions that don't branch, calculate it based on `.length`, and then use `IncrementIp` events only for instructions that change the IP by some amount other than the length of the instruction.

 * Get `BlinkTest` (which runs the Blink demo program that comes with the Arduino IDE) passing without pending.
 That is to say, figure out why it's strobing too fast by a factor of approximately (but not exactly) 10.

 ### Prioritized Backlog
-Updated 7/8/2015
+Updated 9/22/2015

-1. The way CPSE is implemented leaves much to be desired.
-See if there's a better way to detect four-byte instructions.

 1. Some instructions have different latencies depending on which MCU they execute on.
 Currently there's no way to represent this in configuration.
 There should be.

-1. Code for the instructions needs to be a permanent part of Simulino, of course, or at the very least in a linked-in `.jar` file, but the question of which instructions are active members of the instruction set should be answered by configuration information in the JSON file loaded when the `Simulator` object is constructed.
+1. Code for the instructions needs to be a permanent part of Simulino, of course, or at the very least in a linked-in `.jar` file, but the questin of which instructions are active members of the instruction set should be answered by configuration information in the JSON file loaded when the `Simulator` object is constructed.

 1. There are some serious performance issues here.
 A simulated second requires two or three real minutes.
 Profile